 Tech Nation Visa in numbers

-Check your eligibility for the Tech Nation Visa by viewing our guidance document:
+Check your eligibility in the Tech Nation Visa Guide above.

 The application process is in 2 stages:

 Stage 1: Application for Endorsement – up to 8 weeks to be processed.

 Stage 2: Application for Visa – up to 3 weeks out of country and 8 weeks in country.